pinecone-io/contextual-webinar-rag/README.md

 Then, create a notebook instance with the following configurations:

-- a powerful compute instance
+- a powerful compute instance (we used ml.t2.2xlarge)
 - link to this public repo branch, so you can import all scripts (you can also fork this repo and link that instead, in that case you will need to auth your access)
 - the lifecycle_configuration.sh script, which will install packages on notebooks startup
 - 16gb volume size, in case you add a lot of videos